node-freight/freight/docs/cli.md

 ```

 If your Freight Server is down or the bundle is missing, then Freight will still exit with status code `0`.
+This way the build won't fail and the CI will fallback to NPM or Bower registries.

 ### CLI Options